Pseudoplatystoma

-Pseudoplatystoma is a genus of several South American catfish species of family Pimelodidae.
+Pseudoplatystoma is a genus of several South American catfish species of the family Pimelodidae.
 The species are known by a number of different common names.
 They typically inhabit major rivers where they prefer the main channels and tend to stay at maximum depth, but some species can also be seen in lakes, flooded forests, and other freshwater habitats.
-They have robust bodies, and are important food fish.
-Recently, their population size has been on the drastic decline due to a variety of factors including overfishing and habitat destruction due to the construction of hydroelectric dams.
+They have robust bodies and are important food fish.
+Recently, their populations have been on the drastic decline due to a variety of factors, including overfishing and habitat destruction due to the construction of hydroelectric dams.

 Nomenclature

 Pseudoplatystoma is a monophyletic genus of catfishes.
 P. fasciatum was the first species to be described, under the name Siluris fasciatus.
 In 1829, P. corruscans was described under the name Platystoma corruscans, and over a decade later, P. tigrinum was described as Platystoma tigrinum.
 In 1862, Pseudoplatystoma was described and these species transferred to it, with P. fasciatum as type species.

 Unrecognized species of Pseudoplatystoma have been included under the names P. fasciatum and P. tigrinum for decades.
 This genus traditionally contained only three species until 2007; currently, eight species are in this genus.
 P. orinocoense, P. magdaleniatum, and P. reticulatum were formerly recognized as P. fasciatum, but are now recognized as distinct species.
 P. metaense is also now recognized as a distinct species from P. tigrinum.

 Two clades are recognized within the genus.
 One is the P. fasciatum clade which includes P. fasciatum, P. orinocoense, P. magdaleniatum, P. reticulatum, and P. corruscans.
 Within this clade, P. fasciatum and P. punctifer are sister species, and P. orinocoense is sister to the clade formed by these two species.
 The other, the P. tigrinum clade, includes only P. tigrinum and P. metaense.
 They are differentiated by anatomical characters.

 The intergeneric relationships of this genus are well established.
 It forms a monophyletic group with Sorubim, Sorubimichthys, Hemisorubim, and Zungaro.
 Of these genera, Hemisorubim is most closely related to Pseudoplatystoma.